 Julie was born in Manchester from a long line of storytellers and anecdotists.
 She moved to Cheshire, Yorkshire and then the Midlands, from where her family moved south and left her behind at 17 (she didn’t want to live in a “dead end market town”).
 Julie studied, worked and married in Liverpool before moving south to said “dead end town” to raise a family; and she actually likes it there.
 She is a qualified primary teacher of over 20 years, most recently in outdoor learning, and has been a wrestling wordsmith for nearly 50.
 She completed an MA in Creative Writing at Birkbeck, and has written two YA novels and is working on a third.
 She also writes as a freelance feature journalist and short story writer, and has a children’s short story published by Walker Books, as well as a published work of creative fiction based on a women’s outdoor pursuit group – She Who Dares.
 Julie continues to dare, read, write, and travel as a parent to two teens, and an occasional outdoor swimmer and burlesque dancer.

-As a Story Terrace writer, Julie provides professional ghostwriting services to capture customers’ life stories through carefully crafted anecdotes.
-Below is a story of her own.
+As a Story Terrace writer, Julie interviews customers and turns their life stories into books.
+Get to know her better: you can read an autobiographical story of her own below.
 Get in touch today to work with her!

 Sand Between the Toes